::view-transition-new

 }

-Note: Additional view transition style sheet styles are also setup to animate ::view-transition-new.
+Note: Additional view transition styles are also setup to animate ::view-transition-new.
 These are dynamically generated during the view transition; see the specification setup transition pseudo-elements and update pseudo-element styles sections for more details.

 Syntax